Coach Gunn plans a 2023 return to his beloved Scotland.

 1) Register your interest and 2) make a deposit.

-The 2023 itinerary is likely to be similar.
+NOTE 2023 Itinerary is likely to be similar to 2010 itinerary.

-What follows is the 2010 Itinerary for the first Cairn Stone Scotland hiking tour of the Highlands.
+What follows is the Itinerary for our first Scotland hiking tour

-Coach Gunn must make scouting trips and will not finalize the actual 2023 Itinerary until late in 2022.
+Coach Gunn must make scouting trips, get bids for lodging, air & ground travel and will not finalize the actual 2023 Itinerary until perhaps the summer of 2022.

 Fire Up for the Scotland adventure!

-WHY REGISTER NOW?: As of NOV 12, 2020 135 are registered with deposits.
+As of JUL 2021, 174 are registered with deposits.
 Why so early?
 Veterans of previous trips know these tours fill very early.
 Now you know too.

 After our flight from Chicago we will land at London Heathrow at 7:10 AM.
 After a 90 minute break we will board a BMI (you will love the flight attendants hats) flight to the beautiful, new Turnhouse Airport in Edinburgh.
 After clearing customs we will be shuttled to our hotel (either the Cairn or the City Centre Holiday Inn) just ½ block from Princess Street and the lovely park.

 An enchanting, vibrant, and medieval city awaits us after our orientation walk.
 It will be early to bed in preparation for our big day on Friday.

 After a full Scottish breakfast we will do the fabulous Edinburgh city hike.
 It is about 8 ½ miles and will take a good part of the day.
 Highlights include Princess